ibm-cloud-docs/vpc/backup_service_vpc_manage_policy.md

 ### Editing tags for target resources in the UI
 {: #backup-edit-tags}

-From the Backup policy details page, you can edit the tags for your {{site.data.keyword.block_storage_is_short}} volumes target resources.
+From the Backup policy details page, you can edit the tags for your target resources.

 1. Go to the [details page for a backup policy](/docs/vpc?topic=vpc-backup-view-policies&interface=ui#backup-view-policy).

 2. For **Tags for target resources**, click the **Edit icon** ![Edit icon](../icons/edit-tagging.svg "Edit").

 3. In the new window, enter a user tag name.
 For existing {{site.data.keyword.block_storage_is_short}} volumes with user tags, enter the tag name exactly as it appears in the volume.
 You can also add a user tag here and then go back and add it to a volume.
-You need only one tag for a volume to create a backup.
+You need only one tag to create a backup.

 4. Click **Next**.